 Reading and Research

 We are now accepting limited numbers of reader appointments: please apply well in advance to the Reading Room email address.
 We are also happy to answer queries and to help you to plan your research visit, as circumstances permit.
-Stock-check and cleaning of the historic collections is ongoing during recommended closures, with highlighted discoveries posted on our social media.
-We are also moving to enhance our digital outreach.

 About the Collections